Debraheem/Massive_star_binaries/Lab3.md

 ### Bonus goal

-Our bonus goal is to explore the impact of nonconservative mass transfer on the mass transfer stability.
+Our bonus goal is to explore the impact of nonconservative mass transfer.